Biggles (film): Writing

 Early versions of the script were written by Michael Fallon and called for an adventure film in the mould of Raiders of the Lost Ark.
 The original story would have been much more faithful to Johns' original novels.
-Some sources claim that during scriptwriting, however, Back to the Future was released and became a major hit, so the script was duly altered by Walwin and John Groves to follow this trend, in an attempt to capitalize on Back to the Futures popularity.
+Some sources claim that during scriptwriting, however, Back to the Future was released and became a major hit, so the script was duly altered by Walwin and John Groves to follow this time travel trend, to capitalise on Back to the Future's popularity.
 However, Biggles had already completed filming by the date of Back to the Future's UK release date of December 1985.

-The film takes much liberty with the storyline of the original novels.
-In addition to the introduction of a science-fiction plot, Biggles is much older than in the books (where he is only a teenager in 1917), and the characters, Ginger and Bertie, feature, although they don't join Biggles until much later in the book series.
-However, the presence of Biggles' friend, Algy, adversary Erich von Stalhein and love interest Marie fits with the earlier books in the series, as does the presence of Commodore Raymond, who employed Biggles for covert operations in the later stories.
+The film takes considerable liberty with the storyline of the original novels.
+In addition to the introduction of a science-fiction plot, Biggles is much older than in the books (where he is only a teenager in 1917), and the characters Ginger and Bertie feature, although they don't join Biggles until much later in the book series.
+However, the presence of Biggles' friend Algy, adversary Erich von Stalhein and love interest Marie fits with the earlier books in the series, as does the presence of Commodore Raymond, who employed Biggles for covert operations in the later stories.

 Filming

-The Eady Levy was due to expire at the end of March 1985, and the movie was partially funded by this.
+The Eady Levy was due to expire at the end of March 1985, and the film was partially funded by this.
 As a result, filming had to be completed before the expiration date.
-With such a tight deadline, filming began in London on 21 January 1985, before the script had been finalized.
+With such a tight deadline, filming began in London on 21 January 1985, before the script had been finalised.
 Principal photography took place over six weeks between January and March 1985.
-The film was both Dickson's and Hyde-White's first leading role in a motion picture.
-It was also Fiona Hutchison's first movie role.
+The film was both Dickson's and Hyde-White's first leading roles in a motion picture.
+It was also Fiona Hutchison's first film role.
 She described her character, Debbie, as 'trapped and terrified.'
-To play Biggles' rival, von Stalhein, Marcus Gilbert researched German WWI fighter aces, especially Manfred von Richthofen.
+To play Biggles' rival, von Stalhein, Marcus Gilbert researched German First World War fighter aces, especially Manfred von Richthofen.
 At one point, he can be seen wearing a Blue Max medallion.

 Veteran stuntman Gerry Crampton coordinated the action sequences and designed the stunts for the film, while second unit director Terry Coles, who had done similar work on Battle of Britain was in charge of filming the aerial sequences.

 The film includes a scene where Biggles lands a helicopter (a Bell 206 JetRanger G-BAKF) on a flat wagon on a moving train.
 This was filmed on the Nene Valley Railway and was apparently the first time such a stunt had been attempted.
 Fifteen takes were needed before the director was satisfied that the sequence was finished.
 The helicopter was flown by stunt pilot Marc Wolff.
-The JetRanger was later destroyed in a crash in 1989.
+The JetRanger was destroyed in a crash in 1989.

 The Sopwith Pup that crashes near the start of the film was specially built by Skysport Engineering.
 The crash was unplanned and the scene was rewritten to work around this.